-096 Elementary Algebra (5)
+MS 096 Elementary Algebra (5)

-quisite: A grade of "C" or better in MS 095, by placement, or permission of instructor.
+Prerequisite: A grade of "C" or better in MS 095, by placement, or permission of instructor.

-96 deals extensively with the fundamentals of algebra.
-Topics include the traditional arithmetic areas: fundamental operations of real numbers, omials, exponents, factoring, ratio, proportion, linear expressions, solving quadratic equations by factoring, and introduction to graphing.
+MS 096 deals extensively with the fundamentals of algebra.
+Topics include the traditional arithmetic areas: fundamental operations of real numbers, polynomials, exponents, factoring, ratio, proportion, linear expressions, solving quadratic equations by factoring, and introduction to graphing.

-99 Intermediate Algebra (5)
+MS 099 Intermediate Algebra (5)

-quisite: A grade of "C" or better in MS 096, by placement, or permission of instructor.
+Prerequisite: A grade of "C" or better in MS 096, by placement, or permission of instructor.

-nts will be able to perform arithmetic operations on rational expressions; solve and graph inequalities, absolute value, functions, and systems of equations; evaluate, simplify, and rationalize radical expressions and complex numbers; solve quadratic equations by completing the square and the quadratic formula; and solve and graph inverse, exponential, and logarithmic functions.
+Students will be able to perform arithmetic operations on rational expressions; solve and graph inequalities, absolute value, functions, and systems of linear equations; evaluate, simplify, and rationalize radical expressions and complex numbers; solve quadratic equations by completing the square and using the quadratic formula; and solve and graph inverse, exponential, and logarithmic functions.

-100 College Algebra (3)
+MS 100 College Algebra (3)

-quisite: A "C" or better in MS 099 OR a "P" in MS 092 OR by placement fies components of exponential expressions in polynomials with mathematical operations of exponential expressions; factoring of up to 4th degree omials; recognizing rational and irrational numbers with emphasis on the use of number lines, equation and inequality solving with application ems; introduction of literal equations; working with radical expressions; graphing of two variables on the xy plane; solving systems of equations in three variables.
+Prerequisite: A "C" or better in MS 099 OR a "P" in MS 092 OR by placement

+Identifies components of exponential expressions in polynomials with mathematical operations of exponential expressions; factoring of up to 4th degree polynomials; recognizing rational and irrational numbers with emphasis on the use of number lines, equation and inequality solving with application problems; introduction of literal equations; working with radical expressions; graphing of two variables on the xy plane; solving systems of equations in two or three variables.

-101 College Algebra and Trigonometry (3)
+MS 101 College Algebra and Trigonometry (3)

-quisite: C or better in MS 100
+Prerequisite: C or better in MS 100

-fies components of exponential expressions in polynomials with mathematical operation of exponential expressions; factoring of up to 4th degree omials; recognizing rational and irrational numbers with emphasis on the use of number lines, equation and inequality solving with application ems; introduction of literal equations; working with radical expressions; graphing of two variables on the xy plane; solving systems of equations in three variables.
+Identifies components of exponential expressions in polynomials with mathematical operation of exponential expressions; factoring of up to 4th degree polynomials; recognizing rational and irrational numbers with emphasis on the use of number lines, equation and inequality solving with application problems; introduction of literal equations; working with radical expressions; graphing of two variables on the xy plane; solving systems of equations in two or three variables.

-104 Technical Math I (4)
+MS 104 Technical Math I (4)

-guisite: Admission (MS 100 level) or "C" or better in MS 094
+Prerequisite: Admission (MS 100 level) or "C" or better in MS 094

-rst of two courses designed to provide vocational students with the mathematical tools needed to succeed in selected occupational programs.
-Topvered are basic mathematics, measurements, and the fundamental concepts of algebra, geometry and trigonometry.
+The first of two courses designed to provide vocational students with the mathematical tools needed to succeed in selected occupational programs.
+Topics covered are basic mathematics, measurements, and the fundamental concepts of algebra, geometry and trigonometry.

-106 Technical Math II (4)
+MS 106 Technical Math II (4)

-quisite: MS 104 Technical Math I
+Prerequisite: MS 104 Technical Math I

-ourse is a continuation of MS 104 and is designed to provide vocational students with the mathematical tools needed to succeed in selected r-level technical occupational programs.
-Topics covered include exponents and monomials, polynomials, roots and radicals, graphing trigonometry ons, angel formula, and the applications of trigonometry, vectors, complex numbers and logarithms.
+This course is a continuation of MS 104 and is designed to provide vocational students with the mathematical tools needed to succeed in selected higher-level technical occupational programs.
+Topics covered include exponents and monomials, polynomials, roots and radicals, graphing trigonometry functions, angel formula, and the applications of trigonometry, vectors, complex numbers and logarithms.